objcio/articles/2014-10-10-receipt-validation.md

 ### Handling on OS X

 On OS X, a receipt validation **must** be performed at application startup, before the main method is called.
-If the receipt is invalid (missing, incorrect, or tampered), the application **must** exit with code `173`.
+If the receipt is invalid (missing, incorrect, or tampered with), the application **must** exit with code `173`.
 This particular code tells the system that the application needs to retrieve a receipt.
 Once the new receipt has been issued, the application is restarted.

 Note that when the application exits with code `173`, an App Store credential dialog will be displayed to sign in.
 This requires an active Internet connection, so the receipt can be issued and retrieved.